 This chocolate, fruit dessert is so easy to make at home!
 Below is our cookie sheet cooling with our chocolate dipped fruit.

-I hope that this blog post gave you some easy, delicious ways to make some Valentine treats that might be good for you at the same time!
+I hope that this blog post gave you some easy, delicious ways to eat some chocolate happiness that might be good for you too!
 As a dietitian nutritionist in Asheville.
 I enjoy sharing ways to enjoy good food while staying healthy!
 That includes sharing healthy recipes for desserts for special occasions!
 I hope that you would love to stay in touch by signing up for my blog!
 That way you will not miss a single post!
 Enjoy these treats created lovingly by me!